Armenians in the Ottoman Empire

-Ottoman Armenians were a significant ethnic population within the Ottoman Empire.
-Armenians in the empire mostly belonged to either the Armenian Apostolic Church or the Armenian Catholic Church.
-They were part of the Armenian millet until the Tanzimat reforms in the nineteenth century equalized all Ottoman citizens before the law.
-Armenians were a significant minority in the Empire.
+Armenians were a significant minority in the Ottoman Empire.
+They belonged to either the Armenian Apostolic Church, the Armenian Catholic Church, or the Armenian Protestant Church, each church serving as the basis of a millet.
 They played a crucial role in Ottoman industry and commerce, and Armenian communities existed in almost every major city of the empire.
-Despite their importance, Armenians were heavily persecuted by the Ottoman authorities especially from the latter half of the 19th century, culminating in the Armenian Genocide.
+The majority of the Armenian population made up a reaya, or peasant class, in Western Armenia.
+Since the latter half the 19th century, the Armenians of the Ottoman Empire sought more autonomy and protection in what was part of the Armenian Question.
+Armenians were persecuted by Ottoman authorities and their Kemalist successors, especially from the latter half of the 19th century, culminating in the Armenian Genocide.